 Arabic and bilingual CVs.
 Many MENA candidates submit resumes in Arabic, or mix Arabic and English in the same document: Arabic for personal details and summary, English for technical skills, or the reverse.
 A parser not built for Arabic will misread right-to-left text, garble names, or drop entire sections, which means a qualified candidate is scored on a fraction of their actual CV.

 Local qualifications and employers.
-A model trained on US or European data doesn't recognise that a degree from Cairo University, Ain Shams, or King Saud University carries weight, or that experience at a major regional employer is significant.
-It can systematically undervalue genuinely strong local candidates simply because their credentials aren't in its frame of reference.
+A model trained on US or European data does not recognise that a degree from Cairo University, Ain Shams, or King Saud University carries weight, or that experience at a major regional employer is significant.
+It can systematically undervalue genuinely strong local candidates.

 Right-to-left formatting.
 RTL layouts confuse parsers built for left-to-right documents, scrambling the structured extraction that the entire screening process depends on.
 If parsing fails, everything downstream fails with it: matching, scoring, and ranking.